learn-co-curriculum/dsc-normality-assumption/README.md

 ## Linear Regression Assumptions

-Remember that linear regression operates under various assumptions including that the dependent variable, y,  can be decomposed into a linear combination of the independent features, X. Furthermore, the statistical underpinnings assume that these variables are normally distributed.
-As a result, if a feature is not approximately normal, you often wish to transform it into a normal variable before proceeding with fitting the regression model.
+Remember that linear regression operates under various assumptions including that the dependent variable can be decomposed into a linear combination of the independent features.
+Additionally, data should be homoscedastic and the residuals should follow a normal distribution.

+One thing we briefly touched upon previously is the **distributions of the predictors**.
+In previous labs, you have looked at these distributions to have an understanding of what the distributions look like.
+In fact, you'll often find that having the data more normally distributed will benefit your model and model performance in general.
+So while normality of the predictors is not a mandatory assumption, having (approximately) normal featured may be helpful for your model!

 ## A Model Using the Raw Features

-While you should check that the assumptions of linear regression are met, let's first look at a niave approach that does not follow best practices.
-Afterwards, you'll take a look at how to identify when to use log transformations and validate the improvement that they provide for the model.
+To prove the point, let's look at a model using raw inputs that are not approximately normal.
+Afterwards, you'll take a look at how to identify when you can **transform your inputs** (log transformations) and validate the improvement that they provide for the model.

 ```python